status-im/nim-eth/doc/p2p.md

 2. Each message defined in the protocol received a corresponding type name, matching the message name (e.g. `p2p.hello`).
 This type will have fields matching the parameter names of the message.
-If the messages has `openarray` params, these will be remapped to `seq` types.
+If the messages has `openArray` params, these will be remapped to `seq` types.

 If the designated messages also has an attached handler, the future returned